Mike Willesee: News and Current Affairs

 In 2012, Willesee joined the Seven Network's Sunday Night to do high-profile interviews.
 His first encounter was with Prime Minister Julia Gillard.
 In early 2013 he interviewed billionaire casino owner James Packer.

 Personal life

 In 2017, Michael Willesee spoke about his battle with throat cancer on the TV program Australian Story.
 He also revealed how he had returned to his Catholic faith after years away from the Church.
 On 1 March 2019, Willesee died of throat cancer in Sydney, Australia at the age of 76.

-Mike Willesee married and divorced three times, to Joan Stanbury, Carol and Gordana, and had six children, including Michael Willesee Jr., Amy Willesee, Jo Willesee, Lucy Willesee and Katie Willesee.
+Mike Willesee married and divorced three times.
+His first marriage was to Joan Stanbury, who as a 21-year-old West Australian school teacher became Miss Australia in 1959 began in 1965 was separated in 1972 and divorced 1975.
+In 1972 he met the Scottish model Carol, nee Brent (1947-2006) who had migrated to Australia two years earlier.
+They married in 1976.
+In the mid 1980s she started a career as actress.
+Her 1989 performance in Alan Ayckbourn's Just between ourselves by the Ensemble Theatre found broad acclaim.
+The marriage ended by 1989.
+In 1999 tv make-up artist Gordana Poljak became Mike Willesee's third wife.
+They separated after 11 years and subsequently divorced.
+He had six children: journalist Michael Jr., who in 2008 married Allison Langdon, host of A Current Affair in the mid 2020s, and Katie from his first marriage, daughters Amy, who married journalist Mark Whittaker, Lucy and Jo with Carol, and son Rok with his last wife.